 PHOTOGRAPHERS: Photographers are not permitted to shoot from in front of the team benches nor from the catwalk above the floor (for security, insurance and safety reasons).
 Along the end lines, photographers must stay behind the broken line and clear of the free throw lane.
 Flash photography is not permitted.

 INTERVIEWS: Valparaiso's locker room is closed to all media.
 The head coach and requested players will be available for interviews after each game.
-To arrange for a player interview during the week, contact the Valpo Sports Media Relations office.
+To arrange for a player interview during the week, contact the Valpo Athletics Media Relations office.

 NCAA Guidelines and the Media